 Suspension is restriction of access to certain entries or to the whole journal.
-A journal or a community can be suspended if their content is violating Terms of Service
+A journal or a community can be suspended if their content is violating User Agreement

 Account suspensions are generally used by the Abuse Prevention Team as a last resort.
-In most cases, a user will be provided with an opportunity to delete any content that is in violation of the Terms of Service
+In most cases, a user will be provided with an opportunity to delete any content that is in violation of the User Agreement

 before his or her account is suspended or placed in read-only mode.
 Immediate suspensions are done for certain reasons, including but not limited to: